 Another relatively recent trend (positive for SMBs), is the digitisation of business.
 That is the process of creating business revenues and value from the unprecedented combinations of people, information technology and things.
 It is allowing SMBs to access new markets and sell goods and services in a fully digital way, joining and improving GVCs more rapidly than ever before.
 (This is also a trend covered in the already mentioned article above.)

 Technology is transforming international trade like never before.
-SMBs can now access the global business and consumer markets in ways unthinkable just few year ago.
-However, your business must: collect sufficient information on the new market(s); establish the right contacts with trusted suppliers and business partners abroad; and – last but not least – make sure it has the ability to finance and run those international operations!
+SMBs can now access the global business and consumer markets in ways unthinkable just a few years ago.
+However, your business must: collect sufficient information on the new market(s); establish the right contacts with trusted suppliers and business partners abroad; and – last but not least – make sure it can finance and run those international operations!